Cotentin History, Family Crest & Coats of Arms

 Early Notables of the Cotentin family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Cotentin Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cotentin Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cotentin family to the New World and Oceana
+Migration of the Cotentin family

 French settlers came early to North American, following in the wake of the explorers, and creating New France.
 Quebec City, founded in 1608 by Samuel de Champlain is said to have been the first American site founded as a permanent settlement, rather than as just a commercial outpost.
 But emigration was slow, in 1643, 109 years after the first landings by Cartier, there were only about 300 French people in Quebec, and by 1663, when the region was officially made The Royal Colony of New France, by Louis XIV, there still only around 500 settlers.
 Over 2,000 would arrive during the next decade.
 Early marriage was desperately encouraged amongst the immigrants.
 Youths of 18 took fourteen-year-old girls for their wives.
 The fur trade was developed and attracted immigrants, both noble and commoner from France.
 By 1675, there were around 7000 French in the colony, and by that same year the Acadian presence in Nova Scotia, New Brunswick and Prince Edward Island had reached 500.
 In 1755, 10,000 French Acadians refused to take an oath of allegiance to England and were deported to Louisiana.
 Despite the loss of the Colony to England, the French people flourished in Lower Canada.
 Among settlers to North America of the Cotentin surname were Elizabeth Constant, who settled in Virginia in 1663; Louis Constant, aged 8; settled in New York in 1820; Martial Constant, aged 45; settled in New Orleans in 1820.